material-components/material-components-ios/contributing/README.md

 early feedback on your idea and find out if the approach has been tried before or if someone else is working on it.
 [Search our GitHub](https://github.com/google/material-components-ios/issues) issues to see if anyone has proposed the idea before, too.
-Feature requests and bug fixes should be tracked with issues, so file one early on and assign it to yourself.
+Feature requests and bug fixes should be tracked with issues, so file one early on and assign it to yourself once you have started it.

 ### Tips for a good pull request